Huangdi Sijing: Translations

+A Complete Tao Te Ching with the Four Canons of the Yellow Emperor is translated by scholar Jean Levi (2011).

 The four texts

 Mawangdui is an archeological site, comprising three Han-era tombs, found near Changsha in modern Hunan Province (ancient state of Chu).
 In December 1973, archeologists excavating "Tomb Number 3" (dated at 168 BCE) discovered an edifying trove of silk paintings and silk scrolls with manuscripts, charts, and maps.

 These polymathic texts discussed philosophy, politics, medicine, Daoist neigong, Yin and Yang, and astronomy.
 Most were unknown in the received literature, ranging from a formulary that modern editors entitled Recipes for Fifty-Two Illnesses and two texts on cauterization – the Zubi Shiyi Mai Jiujing and Yin Yang Shiyi Mai Jiujing, both precursors of the Huangdi Neijing – to the unknown Book of Silk, which lists three centuries of comet sightings.